OphidiaBigData/PyOphidia/README.rst

 - *level*: Number of operations between the original imported cube and the actual cube
 - *nfragments*: Total number of fragments
 - *source_file*: Parent of the actual cube
-- *hostxcube*: Number of hosts associated with the cube
+- *hostxcube*: Number of hosts on which the cube is stored
 - *dbmsxhost*: Number of DBMS instances on each host
 - *dbxdbms*: Number of databases for each DBMS
 - *fragxdb*: Number of fragments for each database